Required Interpreter Skills and Education

 - Simultaneous Interpreting

-, the examinee reads a non-English-language document aloud.
-When that reading is completed, the examinee is given an English language document and asked to read it in non-English.
+, the examinee reads aloud a document in the second language for which the test is being taken (target language).
+When that reading is completed, the examinee is given the document in English and asked to read it in the target language.

-, the examinee interprets English language questions into the non-English-language and non-English-language answers into English.
-A test proctor administers the consecutive portion by playing the recorded courtroom simulation on a CD player.
+, the examinee interprets English language questions into the second language for which the test is being taken (target language) and target language answers into English.
+A test proctor administers the consecutive interpreting portion by playing the recorded courtroom simulation on a CD player.
 The examinee listens to sentences, the CD is paused, and the interpreter then interprets from memory.
-It is important in this part of the test to take very good notes.
-Remembering details is crucial.

 The entire court interpreter certification test takes approximately one hour.
 Test tapes are scored by a team of two certified interpreters who have been trained by the National Center for State Courts for rating the certification tests.
-Candidates must score at least 70 percent on each separate part of the test in order to pass.
+Candidates must score at least 70 percent on each part of the test in order to pass.
 Efforts are made to report scores to the candidates within 60 days.
-Examinees passing the test are issued a certification card.